 Competitive & Dynamic Business Environment

-With 5.65 million inhabitants, it’s the nation’s most densely populated state.
+With a population of 5.6 million, Victoria is a sizable and growing market.
 The capital, Melbourne, is a cosmopolitan, globalised city of 4.25 million people.

 Convenient access to Asia

 |Melbourne offers investors convenient access to Asia thanks to close proximity, excellent transport and logistics infrastructure and a culturally diverse population.|

 A Melbourne location makes managing your Asia-Pacific operations easy.
 Office hours overlap thanks to similar time zones and clients are only a direct flight away.

 Asia and the world are easily accessible from Melbourne Airport.
 Melbourne Airport is an important international gateway for the region.
 It’s Australia’s largest, operates 24/7 and moves over 29 million passengers each year, boarding almost 500 international flights each week.

 The Port of Melbourne is Australia’s busiest container port, handling 37% of Australia’s containerised trade.
 Each day, Australia is the first financial market to open in the world.

 Victoria’s strong history of migration has resulted in an incredibly culturally and linguistically diverse population.
 A large proportion of the population speak a language other than English, especially Asian languages.

 Safe, proven investment location